arpitsahni04/Recommendation-System-End-to-End/README.md

 ---
 ## Key Highlights

-Deployed real-time Recommendation system (collaborative filtering) for 13k movies, 5 Millon users with <800ms response time.
+1. Deployed real-time Recommendation system (collaborative filtering) for 13k movies, 5 Millon users with <800ms response time.'
-Built data-pipeline to automatically ingest from Kafka stream, and perform data cleaning & quality checks.
+2. Built data-pipeline to automatically ingest from Kafka stream, and perform data cleaning & quality checks.
 Established CI/CD using Jenkins, unit tests, and coverage reports.
-Setup Real-time Model Monitoring with Grafana and Prometheus to check system health and data drift and initiate model retraining.
+3. Setup Real-time Model Monitoring with Grafana and Prometheus to check system health and data drift and initiate model retraining.
 Performed A/B testing for new features in production.
 Achieved <0.1% downtime during container switching.
-Developed provenance tracking system using MLFlow to monitor recommendation pipeline, model, and data versions in production.
+4. Developed provenance tracking system using MLFlow to monitor recommendation pipeline, model, and data versions in production.
 ---

 The current folder structure is as follows: